Which is the Best Real Estate Crowdfunding Platform for you?

 Shared Limitations

 A potential limitation to all these platforms is that investments will be tied up for quite some time.
-Whereas stocks and bonds are fairly liquid and easily traded, real estate requires a longer commitment.
+Whereas stocks and bonds are relatively liquid and easily traded, real estate requires a longer commitment.
 Only Fundrise offers clients the possibility of early liquidation, but even that is not guaranteed.
-Investors who are uncomfortable with the 5-year timeline posed by Fundrise and DiversyFund might like Groundfloor’s shorter-term loans best.
+Investors uncomfortable with the 5-year timeline posed by Fundrise and DiversyFund might like Groundfloor’s shorter-term loans best.

-As with all investing, real estate crowdfunding returns might not meet expectations, ans losses are possible.
+As with all investing, real estate crowdfunding returns might not meet expectations, and losses are possible.
 That’s the reason for a diversified portfolio, to minimize the impact of a losing investment on your overall net worth.

 Real Estate Crowdfunding Alternatives